rust-lang/reference/docs/authoring.md

     * `preconditions`: Conditions which must be satisfied for the evaluation of the construct to be well-defined
     * `namespace`: For items only, specifies the namespace(s) the item introduces a name in.
 May also be used elsewhere when defining a namespace (e.g. `r[attribute.diagnostic.namespace]`)
 5. When a rule doesn't fall under the above keywords. or for section rule ids, name the subrule as follows:
-    * If the rule is naming a specific Rust language construct (IE. an attribute, standard library type/function, or keyword-introduced concept), use the construct as named in the language, appropriately case-adjusted (but do not replace `_`s with `-`s)
+    * If the rule is naming a specific Rust language construct (e.g. an attribute, standard library type/function, or keyword-introduced concept), use the construct as named in the language, appropriately case-adjusted (but do not replace `_`s with `-`s)
     * Other than rust language concepts with `_`s in the name, use `-` characters to separate words within a "subrule"
     * Whenever possible, do not repeat previous components of the rule
     * Prefer using singular forms of words over plural unless the rule applies to a list or the construct is named as plural in the language (e.g. `r[attribute.diagnostic.lint.group])